2025–26 Fresno State Bulldogs men's basketball team

-The 2025–26 Fresno State Bulldogs men's basketball team represents California State University, Fresno during the 2025–26 NCAA Division I men's basketball season.
-The Bulldogs are led by second-year head coach Vance Walberg and play their home games at Save Mart Center in Fresno, California as a member of the Mountain West Conference.
+The 2025–26 Fresno State Bulldogs men's basketball team represented California State University, Fresno during the 2025–26 NCAA Division I men's basketball season.
+The Bulldogs were led by second-year head coach Vance Walberg and play their home games at Save Mart Center in Fresno, California as a member of the Mountain West Conference.
 This will mark Fresno State's final season as members of the Mountain West Conference before transitioning to the Pac-12 Conference on July 1, 2026.

 Previous season

-The Bulldogs finished the 2025-26 season 6–26, 2–18 in Mountain West play to finish tenth in the conference.
+The Bulldogs finished the 2025–26 season 6–26, 2–18 in Mountain West play to finish tenth in the conference.
 As the 10-seed in the Mountain West Tournament they were defeated by 7-seed Nevada 71–86 in the First Round to end their season.